Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Thus, although much of the English and Italian vocabulary are on the same wavelength, and thus easier to pick up for native speakers, many English words fall well above what Italian listeners are used to.

 It’s a nerdy, but interesting factoid in my opinion.
-And one that can prove helpful to learn Italian.
+And one that can prove helpful.

 As a native English speaker, if you can be cognizant of your voice inflection by keeping your voice slightly deeper, you might be able to make yourself easier to understand.
 People have an “ear” for languages based on the frequency of their mother tongue.

-Thereof, as you speak Italian words, keeping your voice in lower frequency ranges may very well help you connect better with Italian speakers.
+Thereof, as you speak Italian, keeping your voice in lower frequency ranges may very well help you connect better with Italian speakers.

-Plus, just being honest, words in the Italian vocabulary can be a mouthful for English speakers.
-I have even heard native Italian speakers having trouble with some Italian words.
+Plus, just being honest, Italian vocabulary can be a mouthful for English speakers.
+I have even heard native Italian speakers having trouble with some of their own native words.
 They are just spoken so quickly!
 So don’t get down on yourself with respect to your language learning as you begin.

-Some Italian apps have a free version.
-Some Italian programs are pricey.
+Some apps have a free version; others are pricey.
 Some have long Italian lessons, and others have very short ones (Duolingo takes just 5 minutes!).
 And some were so bad I quit on them after a week.
 The point is that all these Italian apps and programs have different characteristics – some good, some bad.

 Regardless of which one you go with, I have found that consistency is key to language mastery.
 You need to be completing Italian language lessons every week (and preferably every day).
 And look, I know that might sound awful.
 Almost like a chore.
 However, it’s not really that bad.

-To learn Italian, just make your language learning a part of your everyday routine.
-Frankly, to learn Italian, you need to treat it like a habit.
+Just make your language learning a part of your everyday routine.
+Frankly, you need to treat language lessons like a habit.
 For me, this came in the form of spending a half hour every night after dinner on my app to learn Italian.
 But hey, it’s better than playing computer games in my opinion.

 Honestly.
-Consider the benefits to your brain of learning a new language like Italian.
+Consider the benefits to your brain of learning a new language.
 Instead of mindlessly watching some show on Hulu or playing Call of Duty, you’re working out your mind with language learning exercises and memorizing Italian vocabulary.

-So my best advice: don’t get down, stay optimistic, practice everyday, and make using an app to learn Italian a part of your daily routine.
+So my best advice: don’t get down, stay optimistic, practice everyday, and make using an app to master Italian a part of your daily routine.

 Language Learning Tips (Beyond Italian Apps & Courses)

-Using your language app to learn Italian is just one part of the learning journey (particularly if you’re using the limited free version from a company).
+Using your language app to learn Italian is just one part of the educational journey (particularly if you’re using the limited free version from a company).

-Even for Italian language learners knocking out multiple lessons per day on their app to learn Italian, this alone won’t cut it.
+Even knocking out multiple lessons per day on your app won’t cut it.

-If you want to become truly fluent and start holding Italian conversations, you’ll need to incorporate some other learning exercises and little hacks into your daily routine.
-Here are seven other tips I have to learn Italian.
+If you want to become truly fluent and start holding Italian conversations, you’ll need to incorporate some other exercises and little hacks into your daily routine.
+Here are a few other top tips.

 Use Post-It Notes To Learn Italian

-As I completed lessons in my app to learn Italian, I routinely wrote the Italian words I learned on post-it notes.
+As I completed lessons, I routinely wrote new vocab on post-it notes.
 I would then leave the post-it’s all over my apartment.

-Clearly, using a post-it note for every new Italian language word you learn just isn’t feasible.
+Clearly, using a post-it note for every new word you encounter just isn’t feasible.
 Verbs and adverbs are especially tricky to manage with this hack.

 For example, where would you stick a post-it note for the verb “to visit.”
 If you have a good idea, let me know.
-In any event, the point I am trying to make is that nouns are easy to create post-its for, but other types of words in the Italian vocabulary can be hard.
+In any event, the point I am trying to make is that nouns are easy to create post-its for, but other types of words can be hard.

 Watch Italian TV